Sudowuko/blog_portfolio/content/blog/february/index.md

 ### February 16

-1. Submitted my GEOG 271 Lab.
+1. Submitted my GEOG 271 and GEOG 318 Labs.
-2. Also submitted my GEOG 318 Lab.
+2. Made a contract with my friends to keep myself accountable.
 3. Relaxed and play League with my cousins.

 ### February 17